-6. Vacation Accrual: Vacation accrual will continue during the Notice Period and will be paid to the employee in the payroll following the final check of the notice period.
+6. Vacation Accrual: Vacation accrual will continue during the Notice Period (but not if an employee is paid in lieu of notice) and will be paid to the employee in the next payroll following the final day of employment.

 8. Outplacement Services: Outplacement assistance and individual job/career counseling support may be available from Human Resources upon request.

 9. Retraining Assistance: Some retraining assistance may be available using resources available within the College upon request from Human Resources.

 Tuition Waiver for Dependents – In the absence of comparable benefits at a new employer and if a dependent child has applied for admission to Washington College, or the dependent child/spouse/approved domestic partner, if applicable, is enrolled as a matriculated student at the time of the separation, he/she will continue to be eligible for tuition benefits through the completion of an undergraduate degree, up to a maximum of eight (8) academic semesters.